cbc-univie/transformato/README.md

 ```
 conda install transformato -c conda-forge
 ```
+:warning: **When installing from conda-forge, lone-pairs are not supported!** :bangbang:

-or from github directly follwing this [instructions](https://wiederm.github.io/transformato/Installation.html)
+for lone-pair support install transformato directly from github following this [instructions](https://wiederm.github.io/transformato/Installation.html)

 ## Usage